 “Adhesives can mitigate the risk of substrates tearing and delaminating, which can inhibit the ability of the clinician to present the sterile device in an aseptic manner,” explains Kevin Zacharias, technical director for Oliver.
 “Tearing and delamination of substrates may also introduce particulate.
 Adhesive coatings can also be more forgiving in a sealing process, making up for tooling or equipment short comings and other issues.
 Lastly, adhesive coatings offer a controlled, smooth package opening experience for the clinician.”

-Zacharias and Rick Brady, technology manager for Oliver Healthcare Packaging, will be speaking about adhesives in the upcoming Webcast, “Adhesive Tips & Tricks Every Medical Packaging Engineer Should Know,” on Thursday, October 19.
+Zacharias and Rick Brady, technology manager for Oliver Healthcare Packaging, speak about adhesives in the now on-demand Webcast, “Adhesive Tips & Tricks Every Medical Packaging Engineer Should Know.”

 Zacharias says that industry trends toward “clean packaging” could influence packaging engineers’ choice of packaging suppliers, materials, and adhesives.
 “There is an increased focus on clean packaging and low particulate in the industry, and a continued trend to low-risk packaging in general,” he explains.
 “When we say low-risk packaging, we mean high-performing adhesives that offer wide sealing windows with supportive data related to sterilization and stability.”
 More robust data packages are needed more than in the past, he says.